wp-plugins/woocommerce-beans/readme.txt

 - New Version (beta)
 - Integration has been improved
 - Beans account are now linked to the user account
-- You can reward your users for facebooks likes
+- You can reward your users for facebook likes

 = 0.9.1 =
 - Bug fixes: When user want to change a reward